adrien-guesnel/marketplace-with-nextjs/IMPLEMENTATION.md

-# Realization
+# Implementation

-## Technologies choosen
+## Technologies chosen

-I choose Next.JS framework to build this prototype, it's a famouse framework using typescript and react to build single web page application.
+I choose Next.JS framework to build this prototype, it's a famous framework using Typescript and React to build single web page application.

-And for design part i choose :
+And for design part i chose :

 - TailwindCSS to build the design of our own components with classes predefined.
 - Fontawesome icons to have plenty icons available.